Dunkin' Donuts parent settles New York cyberattack lawsuit, is fined

 "For years, Dunkin' hid the truth and failed to protect the security of its customers, who were left paying the bill," James said.
 "It's time to make amends and finally fill the holes in Dunkin's' cybersecurity."

-"We have taken steps to make sure that any stored value cards associated with accounts are protected and secure," it added.
+"We have taken steps to make sure that any stored value cards associated with [digital customers'] accounts are protected and secure," it added.